gillian-guide/gillian-guide.github.io/docs/downgrading.en.md

     After downgrading, always launch the game using :material-file:`PlayGTAIV.exe` or `Play` button on Steam.
 Additionally, your game folder can be moved elsewhere if you desire so.

 ## Downgrading the radio
-!!! note ""
-    This downgrader can be used on both Complete Edition and downgraded versions.
-Read notes below.

-    This downgrader is already a part of ItsClockAndre's Downgrader if you didn't skip the radio downgrading stage - you can skip this part in that case.

 Over 50 radio station tracks were removed from the game in April 2018 due to expired licenses.
 We can restore them, however.
 ???+ note "Installation"
-    * Get latest [Ultimate ASI Loader](../mod-dependencies/#ultimate-asi-loader) for the modloader (also get latest [ZolikaPatch](essential-modding/zolikapatch.md) if you're using downgraded copies; we can get around this, read the note later)
     * Go to the [Various GTA Downgraders website](http://downgraders.rockstarvision.com/) and scroll to the bottom of the page.
-    * Download the Radio downgrader for GTA IV.
+    * Download the Radio Restoration mod for GTAIV CE.
-    * Extract the :material-zip-box:`IVCE_RADIO_DOWNGRADER.rar` into the game folder (excl. :material-folder:`... new vladivostok` folders).
+    * Extract the :material-zip-box:`GTAIVCERADIORESTOREINSTALLER.zip` into any empty folder.
-    * Run :material-file-download:`install.bat` and wait until the console closes itself.
-    * Now extract the contents of either the :material-folder:`with new vladivostok` or :material-folder:`without new vladivostok` into the game folder.
+    * Run :material-file-download:`IVCERadioRestorer.exe` and follow the in-app instructions.
+Pick to install [FusionFix](essential-modding/fusionfix.md) if you didn't install it beforehand (install manually on older patches).
-    ???+ question "What's the difference?"
+    ???+ question "What's the difference between only pre-cut Vladivostok and pre-+post-cut?"
-        Rockstar added new tracks to Vladivostok to replace the cut ones. :material-folder:`with new vladivostok` keeps these alongside the restored cut ones, while :material-folder:`without new vladivostok` cuts them out, only keeping the restored ones.
+        Rockstar added new tracks to Vladivostok to replace the cut ones.
+Pre-+post-cut keeps these alongside the restored cut ones, while only pre-cut songs cuts them out, only keeping the restored ones.
     ???+ tip "Addons"
-        There are serveral addons - see them [here](https://www.nexusmods.com/gta4/mods/234?tab=files) ??? question "How to get around using additional mods?"
+        There are serveral addons - see them [here](https://www.nexusmods.com/gta4/mods/234?tab=files)
-        Move the contents of the :material-folder:`update` folder to the game folder, replacing files when prompted.

 ## Downgrading the savefile
 !!! note ""